 taken responsibility not just for the food in its sales area but also for society, for its employees, for the environment, and for the region itself.
 This obligation extends beyond the food itself.

 The work of the EDEKA Minden-Hannover Foundation is supported by so-called ambassador teams, which are comprised of one retailer and one sales manager each.
-These teams pass over donations to charity organisations or persons located in their respective regions.
+These teams pass over donations to charity organizations or individuals located in their respective regions.

 EDEKA is Germany’s largest supermarket corporation and operates a vast network of stores across the country.